top of page

 “The genius of the American constitutional system is the dispersal of power,” he said.
 “Once power is centralized in one person, or one part [of government], a Bill of Rights is just words on paper.”

 Scalia points to another, more scary outcome of our hacked vote.
-The consolidation of power afforded by the hacked vote will lead to the undoing of our democracy.
+The consolidation of power afforded by the hacked vote could lead to the undoing of our democracy.
 As it stands today, America's three branches of government are slowly being reduced to two.
 Power is being consolidated in the executive and judicial branches, with the legislative branch becoming increasingly marginalized.
-Congressional polarization and gridlock lead to marginalization.
 There is a reason why presidents increasingly issue executive orders and the Supreme Court increases its legal oversight... it is because Congress is weakening.

 All this - started in 1972

-How do we know McGovern-Fraser is a root cause for hacking our vote?
+4. How do we know the primary and caucus system is a root cause for hacking our vote?

 Historically, major legislation based on significant societal needs has been more likely to receive bipartisan support across political parties.
 For example,